 MAKE IT IN THE INSTANT POT!
 If you want to make this recipe as Instant Pot Pear Sauce it’s SUPER easy.
 Just add the ingredients to the Instant Pot + pressure cook on manual for 10 minutes + quick-release the steam + puree or mash as desired!

 MASHING VS PUREEING YOUR PEAR SAUCE.
-My kids prefer our pear sauce smooth, so I puree it in a blender (or use an immersion blender) so it’s super smooth.
+My kids prefer our fruit sauce smooth, so I puree it in a blender (or use an immersion blender) so it’s super smooth.
 If you like a more rustic texture, you can use a potato masher to smash and mash it until it gets to your desired consistency.

 DO YOU EAT PEAR SAUCE WARM OR COLD?
 Totally your preference.
 Our family enjoys it cold most of the time, but it’s really lovely warm in some applications (like over a warm bowl of oatmeal or spooned hot over a scoop of vanilla ice cream).